tuhinpal/Upier/README.md

 *iv.
 Works with all UPI App.*<br>
 *v.
 Cool and Easy to Use Interface.*<br>
 *vi.
 No Tracking Script & Totally Ads free.*<br>
-*vii.
-Configured for Multi Server Uses (Pay System in Another Server).* <br>

 ### Best uses:<br>

 *This will help Local Businesses to recieve their Payment via UPI Link.
-Because this is [MIT Licenced ](https://github.com/cachecleanerjeet/Upier/blob/master/LICENSE "MIT Licenced ")you can customize it however you need & impliment on your Business .*<br><br>
+Because this is [MIT Licenced ](https://github.com/cachecleanerjeet/Upier/blob/master/LICENSE "MIT Licenced ")you can customize it however you need & impliment on your Business.*<br><br>

 ### Deploy: <br>
 *Everthing is pre-configured, You can just deploy it on Vercel* <br>